murex/EventStormingJournal/_posts/2018-12-07-how-to-prepare-the-room-for-a-ddd-big-picture-event-storming.markdown

 ---
 layout: single
-title: "How to prepare the room for a DDD Big Picture Event Storming"
+title: "How to prepare the room for a Big Picture Event Storming"
 author: "Philippe Bourgau"
 date: 2021-10-13 #TODO
 comments: true